Wasp Traps — Do They Work? Best Traps, DIY Bait & When to Call a Pro

 Bridge to professional removal when the nest is the issue

 If the colony has established a nest on your property — visible under an eave, inside a soffit, in a wall void, or in a ground burrow — call a licensed NH pest management professional.
-Anchor Pest Services (NH license #782664, category F1, RSA 430) confirms the species before treatment and removes the active nest for a flat $399, one-time.
+Anchor Pest Services (NH license #782664, category F1, RSA 430) confirms the species before treatment and removes the active nest for a flat, one-time rate.
 No tiers, no contracts.
 The ~30-day re-treat guarantee covers you if activity resumes.
 For sting first aid or a suspected allergic reaction, contact the Northern New England Poison Center at 1-800-222-1222 (24/7, NH/ME/VT) or call 911.

 Never seal a wall-void nest entry while the colony is active — trapped workers will chew inward through drywall into living space.
 Removal requires treating the nest, not blocking it.